Skip to main content

 Completely Bespoke

-We know quality frames and display solutions are made to measure. varying levels of protection available depending on where it's going to be located.
+Every frame is made to measure, with varying levels of protection available depending on where the work will be displayed.

 The framing of my piece has really made a statement in our new home, for a price that was unrivalled by any local competitors.